- This is the complete onboarding task flow for migrating PST files into G Suite mailboxes.

 Discover PST Files and Upload to Azure

 - Discover PST files on the network, and upload them into Azure.
-Important: Detailed instructions for this can be found in KB005858.
+Detailed instructions for discovering PST files can be found in these articles:

 - Create the Source and Destination endpoints.